-Develops and maintains documentation of process for quality assurance and reporting methodology
+Develops and maintains documentation of process for quality assurance and reporting methodology.

-Develops queries and quality metrics.
+Develop queries and quality metrics.

 Interprets results using a variety of techniques, ranging from simple data aggregation via statistical analysis to complex statistical analysis.

-Determines data structure for local datasets.
+Determine data structure for local data sets.

 Develops and documents standards for data quality and regulatory compliance pertaining to reporting.

-Ensures quality and compliance by reviewing reports
+Ensures quality and compliance by reviewing reports.

 Provides work direction and/or supervises staff such as team members, subordinates, contractors, vendors, students, etc.